 Nearly once a month, you can enjoy emblematic San Francisco streets with no cars and pollution!
-Sunday Streets season 2017 will open March 12 and begin with the Mission.
+Sunday Streets season 2017 is on.
+Have fun!

 Sunday Streets events create a large, temporary, public space by closing off stretches of a neighborhood’s streets to automobile traffic, and opening them to pedestrians, bicyclists, and activities for several hours.
 The purpose?
 Encourage health, community and fun!

 Here is our selection of things to do, stores to visit, food to eat... for each neighborhood.
 We will add more addresses and events along the way.
 Stay tuned!